rosie-home/rosie-repository/docs/softwaresetup.md

 ### Auto-starting Grafana

-Auto-starting Grafana is the simpliest of allow
+Auto-starting Grafana is the simpliest of all

 ```
 sudo systemctl daemon-reload